Hugobros3/Enklume/README.md

 ### Additions by me (SinTh0r4s)

 I require slightly more functionality that sill fits this library.
-This fork is used in [VisualProspecting](https://github.com/SinTh0r4s/VisualProspecting) to analyze played world and recover lost meta information about chunks.
+This fork supports a world scan approach and is not just suited to inquire information about specific locations.
+This lib is used in [VisualProspecting](https://github.com/SinTh0r4s/VisualProspecting) to analyze played world and recover lost meta information about chunks.

 ### Background